systemacticco-rgb/lps-reference-implementation/SPEC.md

 HMAC/HKDF are not part of the audited current cryptographic profile.
 Any future HMAC/HKDF design requires separate versioning, key hierarchy, key identifiers, derivation parameters, storage, rotation, access policy, and verification semantics.
-None of those production decisions is established here.
+None of those production decisions are established here.

 ---